bridgenuke/bridgenuke/README.md

 🕰️
 #### 2021-05-24T09:48:22Z
 🕰️
-Our first post will be on the tardis a link on how to make two computers of very different ages talk to each other through sd cards or cf cards.
+Our first post will be on the tardis a link on how to make two computers of very different ages talk to each other through flash media.

 **Documentation of [bridgenuke/tardis](https://www.youtube.com/watch?v=SGzNB5TXvj8&t=2s.)**